Sol logoSol Helps

 Session replays

 Replays show confusion, but interpretation is manual.
-They don’t become a stable, shared artifact across the team.
+They don’t become a shared record of the recurring question.

 Docs governance